An IoT Proof of Concept – Using HCP IoT Services and on premise SAP Transportation Management/Event management for Cold chain monitoring

 By now, we have all configurations in HCP Cockpit, HCP IoT Service Cockpit, HCP IoT MMS Service and HCC.
 I have not gone in details with other application settings in EM or TM.
 I will publish another blog with this settings later.
 But if you have some idea on EM and TM, this would be easy as we have the message ready to be pushed to EM.
-We should have a ruleset in EM which check the temperature and compare the threshold control parameters and trigger and alert e-mail if it is out of range.
-The sensor device ID registered in HCP shall be the tracking ID of the freight order.
+EM ruleset check the temperature and compare the threshold parameters and trigger and alert e-mail if it is out of range.
 Standard configuration in EM will push this event message to TM where we can further process this and model some business scenario like re planning FO/event based charging etc.

 Your views and improvement recommendations welcome